 Addressing the Root Causes of Addiction

 When a person has co-occurring disorders, both conditions need to be treated simultaneously for maximum success and to reduce the risk of relapse.
 When only the addiction is treated and the underlying issues addiction are left unidentified and unaddressed, people can become stuck in unhealthy patterns using poor coping mechanisms repeatedly and without success.
 This can leave them struggling with the added pain of undeserved shame and judgment.

 Chemical detox can be tough, but emotional detox can also be difficult.
 For long-term success, those who have a dual diagnosis will need to work through the emotional issues and mental health problems that initially led them to addiction or kept them there.
 This can include traumatic memories, painful emotions, and difficult situations, all of which can be addressed with the right support.
 Finding healthy ways to approach these issues can give people the tools they need for health, happiness, and a substance-free life.

 Getting Addiction Help

-The pain of addiction can be resolved once the underlying issues addiction are identified and addressed.
-With addiction treatment designed to heal core issues and effect lasting change, people suffering from addiction can rediscover a life filled with peace, hope and renewal.
+The pain of addiction can be resolved once the underlying issues of addiction are identified and addressed.
+With addiction treatment designed to heal core issues and effect lasting change, people suffering from addiction can rediscover a life filled with peace, hope, and renewal.